-- a. a request signed by the legal representative of the SAFI and filed before the SUGEVAL; - b. a board of directors agreement in which the board agreed on the organisation of the investment fund.
-This agreement should comply with the requirements specified by the SUGEVAL; - c. investment fund prospectus; - d. code ISIN issued by the authorised codified entity; - e. procedures manual; and - f. when the fund is to be publicly traded, it must comply with additional requirements established in the Securities Public Trade Regulations.
+- a.
+A request signed by the legal representative of the SAFI and filed before the SUGEVAL; - b.
+A board of directors agreement in which the board agreed on the organisation of the investment fund.
+This agreement should comply with the requirements specified by the SUGEVAL; - c.
+Investment fund prospectus; - d.
+Code ISIN issued by the authorised codified entity; - e.
+Procedures manual; and f.
+When the fund is to be publicly traded, it must comply with additional requirements established in the Securities Public Trade Regulations.

-The prospectus should include relevant information about the investment fund that would allow the investors to make an informed investment decision.
+The prospectus should include relevant information about the investment fund to allow the investors to make an informed investment decision.
 Therefore, the investment fund prospectus should contain the following information:

-- a. purpose of the investment fund; - b. main characteristics of the investment fund (i.e., characteristics of the participation units and of the issuance and redemption of units procedures, the term of the fund, mechanisms for estimating returns and distributions to investors, and commissions payable to the SAFI, among others); - c. terms of investment policy; - d. description, policies and warnings in relation to the risks associated with the investment; - e. general description of the entity responsible for the management of the investment fund (SAFI); and - f. legal declarations indicating that all information is reliable.
+- a.
+Purpose of the investment fund; - b.
+Main characteristics of the investment fund (i.e., characteristics of the participation units and of the issuance and redemption of units procedures, the term of the fund, mechanisms for estimating returns and distributions to investors, and commissions payable to the SAFI, among others); - c.
+Terms of investment policy; - d.
+Description, policies and warnings in relation to the risks associated with the investment; - e.
+General description of the entity responsible for the management of the investment fund (SAFI); and - f.
+Legal declarations indicating that all information is reliable.

-Investment funds must start operations within a nine-month period following the notification from the SUGEVAL that all requirements have been completed.
+Investment funds must start operations within a nine-month period following the notification from SUGEVAL that all requirements have been completed.
 This term may be extended upon request for an additional nine-month period.
 If they do not start operations during this time, the authorisation to operate the fund will become invalid.
 However, regarding REDIFs, the term to start operations is extended to 18 months.

-Legal form Minimum share capital The SAFI must be a corporation or a branch of a foreign fund manager company The SAFI must have a minimum share capital of CRC 142 million1 (approx. USD 208,150)2, as of June 2022.; an amount is updated annually
+Legal form Minimum share capital The SAFI must be a corporation or a branch of a foreign fund manager company.
+The SAFI must have a minimum share capital of CRC 142 million1 (approx. approx. USD 262,278)2, as of May 2023; an amount is updated annually

-In accordance with the General Superintendence of Financial Entities decree SGV-A-227, in effect as of June 13, 2022.
+1 In accordance with the General Superintendence of Financial Entities decree SGV-A-227, in effect as of May 27, 2023.